solid/webid-profile/README.md

 ## Overview

-When an app allows a user to log in to a Solid Identity Provider, the app receives back an authenticated identifier for the user - their WebID.
+When an app allows a user to log in to a Solid Identity Provider, the app receives back data that establishes the identity of the user in terms of a WebID URI.
 The general purpose of this document is to describe what an app can discover based on the WebID.
 More specific purposes are described below.

 A Social Agent - a person, group, or organization - may own one or more WebIDs.
 Each WebID is a URI that can be dereferenced to point to exactly one document, hereafter called a `profile document`.
 The term 'profile document', as used here, means a `Social Agent WebID Document` and does not include WebID documents associated with Software Agents.